MicrosoftDocs/win32-pr.pt-br/desktop-src/shell/mp-popupflags.md

 ## <a name="remarks"></a>Comentários

-Essas constantes são definidas no arquivo ShObjIdl. h a partir do Windows XP Service Pack 1 (SP1) e do Windows Server 2003
+essas constantes são definidas no arquivo Shobjidl. h a partir do Windows XP Service Pack 1 (SP1) e do Windows Server 2003

 ## <a name="requirements"></a>Requisitos